-Here at Frugl we know that sometimes you might want to have a cozy evening in with your mates, That doesn’t mean we’re standing down from duty.
-Instead, our blogger Barry Brett-McStay will be recommending some of the finest board games around to help you have a cracking time.
-First up is card-based firework game Hanabi…
+Here at Frugl we know that sometimes you might want to have a cozy evening in with your mates.
+That doesn’t mean we’re standing down from duty.
+Instead, we’ll be recommending some of the finest board games around to help you have a cracking time.
+Let’s look at Hanabi…

-Hanabi is the game in question and it’s one of the most innovative card games I’ve come across.
+Hanabi is one of the most innovative card games I’ve come across.
 The reason?
 Only your fellow players can see what cards you have!

 The trick to Hanabi is navigating the blind hands you’ve been dealt.
-Clues can only be given about either a colour or a number – you point to a card in another players hand and say ‘this is a 4’ or ‘this is a blue’ but not ‘this is a blue 4’.
+Clues can only be given about either a colour or a number – you point to a card in another player’s hand and say ‘this is a 4’ or ‘this is a blue’ but not ‘this is a blue 4’.
 Also, you must give complete information about that colour / number – so if the player has two 4s in their hand, you must point to both cards.
-It’s important for the game that the group is strict on its communication – sinners aren’t winners, as the Catholic Church’s new slogan should definitely be.
+It’s important for the game that the group is strict on its communication.

 With you struggling to remember what cards you have, coming up with various mnemonics (damn, that’s a weird word when you see it written down…) or systems to keep track, the last thing you need is added pressure.
 But you get it anyway.